MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **SurveyType** – Identifies the type of survey

+#### Traditional.Login.User.Retention

+This event is triggered when IMAP (Internet Messaging Access Protocol) or POP3 (Post Office Protocol) user fails to sign in using Outlook app.
+By comparing the number and error type of sign-in failures we ensure the sign-in process update is performing as expected.

+The following fields are collected:

+- **Errors** - Error string that indicates what caused the sign in to fail.

+- **Ever_Succeeded** - Indicates whether user succeeded to sign in in between immediate and scheduled events.

+- **Has_Existing_Account** - Used to check whether user has an existing accounts after a failed sign-in attempt.

+- **Type** - Type of event which currently has two values: immediate (event is sent immediately after sign in fails) and scheduled (event is sent after a scheduled time period).

 #### watchAppV2

 This event is triggered from the Outlook watch app, when notifications are communicated from Outlook mobile to the Outlook watch app, and when the user is performing actions in the Outlook watch app.
 This event allows us to detect and fix possible issues with capabilities on the watch, such as receiving notifications and responding to emails.